Frangte/SHDocument/README.md

 SHDocument is simple project in my school to know about networking.

 Project provide client and server, server can save file from client and send file to client.
-Server can't handle multi connection from some client.
+Server can handle multi connection from some client.
-And project have some Handler useful for newbie lean C and C++.
+And project have some Handler useful for newbie learn C and C++.

 It run on ubuntu, I use GCC version 5.4.0 to compile and valgrind to check memory leak, cmake version 3.5.1 to auto generate makefile.